safugl/fmri-nuisance-effects/README.md

 * Model 3: Including 6 motion regressors in a Ridge regression model.
 * Model 4: Including 6 motion regressors, 6 aCompCor coefficients, 6 tCompCor coefficients, WM, global signal, stdVars, non-stdDVARS, vx-wisestdDVARS and a framewise displacement coefficient as confounds in a Ridge regression model.

 Models are evaluated using a 5-fold cross-validation procedures.
-The models incorporate high-pass filters with approximate cut-off of 1/128 Hz.
-Explained variance (R2) is extracted from each model and averaged across all 261 participants.
+The models incorporate a high-pass filter with an approximate cut-off of 1/128 Hz.
+R2 is extracted from each model and averaged across all 261 participants.
 The results from the analysis are shown below.
 Code is available [here](./examples/example03.py)

 <img title="example03" alt="example_results03" src="./examples/example03.png">